ONSdigital/eq-concourse-base-images/README.md

 # eQ Infrastructure Build Image

-This repo holds the Dockerfile used to build the infrastructure base image.
+This repo holds the Dockerfile used to build the eq infrastructure base image.

 ## Docker